Flour de Liz

 Ingredients needed to make coffee creme brûlée.

-Egg Yolks - In addition to also contributing to the rich, creamy, and smooth texture to the custard, egg yolks also act as a thickening agent when heated, allowing the custard to set perfectly.
+Egg Yolks - In addition to contributing to the rich, creamy, and smooth texture of the custard, egg yolks also act as a thickening agent when heated, allowing the custard to set perfectly.

-Toppings - Add an extra touch to your Coffee Creme Brûlée by topping it with a chocolate covered espresso bean, some fruit, or a dollop of whipped cream.
-Nutella Whipped Cream would pair perfectly!
+Toppings - Add an extra touch to your Coffee Crème Brûlée by topping it with a chocolate-covered espresso bean, some fruit, or a dollop of whipped cream.
+This homemade Nutella Whipped Cream would pair perfectly!

 A stainless steel saucepan with heavy cream and coffee.

-Step 1: Heat heavy cream and coffee over heat until hot, but not boiling.
+1. Step 1: Heat heavy cream and coffee over low heat until hot, but not boiling.
 In a separate bowl, combine the egg yolks and brown sugar.

-A stainless steel saucepan with egg yolks and brown sugar mixed into the coffee and heavy cream mixture.
+A saucepan with egg yolks and brown sugar mixed into the coffee and cream mixture.

-Four white ramekins filled with coffee creme brûlée in a clear glass 9x13 pyrex baking dish.
+Four white ramekins filled with coffee creme brûlée in a clear glass 9x13 baking dish.

 Four baked coffee creme brûlées in white ramekins.

-Step 4: Bake at 325°F for 40 minutes until the centers are just barely set.
-Cool for at least 15 minutes, until the ramekins have cooled enough to be picked up with your bare hands, then refrigerate for at least 2 hours and up to 2 days.
+1. Step 4: Bake at 325°F for 40 minutes until the centers are just barely set with an internal temperature between 170°F - 180°F. Cool for at least 15 minutes, until the ramekins have cooled enough to be picked up with your bare hands, then refrigerate for at least 2 hours and up to 2 days.

 A coffee creme brûlée in a white ramekin topped with granulated sugar.

-Step 5: When ready to serve, sprinkle the top of each creme brûlée with about a half tablespoon of granulated sugar.
+1. Step 5: When ready to serve, sprinkle the top of each crème brûlée with about a half tablespoon of granulated sugar.

-A top down view of a coffee creme brulee in a white ramekin showing the toasty caramelized sugar topping.
+A coffee creme brulee in a white ramekin with a caramelized sugar topping.

 Recipe FAQs